laurent22/joplin/readme/api/tutorials/cm6_plugin.md

 Unfortunately, the [CodeMirror 5 API](https://codemirror.net/5/) and [CodeMirror 6 API](https://codemirror.net/)s are very different.
 As such, you'll likely need two different content scripts — one for CodeMirror 5 and one for CodeMirror 6.
 [This pull request](https://github.com/roman-r-m/joplin-plugin-quick-links/pull/15/files#diff-a19ae4175adf4e5173549901c8535f2a45278f8a907da485899660c08c1c520b) provides an example of how CodeMirror 6 support might be added to an existing plugin.

-Here's a brief summary of how we could add CodeMirror 5 compatibility to our CodeMirror 6 plugin:
+To add CodeMirror 5 compatibility to our CodeMirror 6 plugin, we'll:
 1. Create another content script for CodeMirror 5.
 Use only [CodeMirror 5 APIs](https://codemirror.net/5/).
 2. Within the `plugin` function, check whether `codeMirrorWrapper` is actually a CodeMirror 5 editor.
 This can be done by checking whether `codeMirrorWrapper.cm6` is defined.
 (If it is, it's a reference to a CodeMirror 6 `EditorView`).
 3. If `codeMirrorWrapper.cm6` is defined, only load the CodeMirror 5 content script.
 Otherwise, only load the CodeMirror 6 content script.

-### Create another content script for CodeMirror 5
+### Create a content script for CodeMirror 5

 For organisational purposes, make a new folder, `src/contentScripts`.
 Next, move the existing `contentScript.ts` to `src/contentScripts/codeMirror6.ts` and create a new `contentScripts/codeMirror5.ts` file.